Top cordless phone brands

 On average Gigaset handsets are more expensive than other brands, but its phones are feature-rich and often include advanced technology.
 For example, the Gigaset S850A GO is Bluetooth-enabled and has a micro USB port, so you can easily connect this phone to a Bluetooth headset and copy contacts over from your PC or smartphone wirelessly or with a micro USB cable.
 Find out which Gigaset phones are recommended by taking a look at our cordless phone reviews.

 In the table below, we've rounded up some key facts about the brand to help you decide whether a Gigaset cordless phone would be right for you.
 Only logged-in Which? members can view our exclusive ratings and verdicts in the table.
-If you’re not yet a member, sign up for a £1 trial to get instant access.
+Join Which? if you’re not yet a member to get instant access.

 |Gigaset cordless phones overview table|